glo-mccollough/glo-mccollough/README.md

 + Manufacturing Electronics (CE)
 + Healthcare
 + Retail at a Corporate level
++ Entertainment

 Tools Used
 =========================
 + Basecamp, Trello, Jira, Confluence, and dabbled in Monday
-+ Google Docs, Sheets, and Drive
++ Google Workspace
-+ Gmail, Calendar, and Hangouts
-+ Microsoft Word, Excel, PPT, Visio, and Project
++ Microsoft 365
 + DBeaver for SQL queries
 + RStudio for data visualizations
 + Photoshop for image cleanup